nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-filtering-redux-state-with-react-router-params.md

 });
 ```

 I change the `getVisibleTodos` function to use the current filter names, `all`, `completed`, and `active`.
-For consistency, the footer component now also uses these names as the value of the filter prop for the 'FilterLink`, and I re-implemented the `FilterLink` to use the `Link` provided by React Router instead of our own implementation.
+For consistency, the footer component now also uses these names as the value of the filter prop for the `FilterLink`, and I re-implemented the `FilterLink` to use the `Link` provided by React Router instead of our own implementation.

 **FilterLink.js**